GeneralTso58/notes/OS/process.md

 - response time: time from job scheduled till the job first gets run
 - fariness
 ## shortest job first
-If all jobs arrive at the same time and job lengths are known, the optimal solution (**proof?**) for minimizing turnaround time is to run the shortest job first till completion and the second shortest job etc.
+If all jobs arrive at the same time and *job lengths are known*, the optimal solution (**proof?**) for minimizing turnaround time is to run the shortest job first till completion and the second shortest job etc.
 If jobs don't arrive at the same time, we use a variant called shortest time to completion first - every time a new job enters, the scheduler preempt and determines which remainig jobs are shortest to complete and do that first.
 ## round robin
 RR runs a job for time slice (multiple of timer-interrupt) and switch to the next and go around.